1337kid/CyberQuest-2025/BinaryExp/Purrmission_Denied/admin/solution.md

 ### Exploit Code

-We can use Pwn Tools to write the exloit
+We can use Pwn Tools to write the exploit

 ```python
 from pwn import *